-See also Adding and editing Viewer Presets.
+See also Add and edit Viewer Presets.

 You create a chapter list for your video in much the same way that you create captions.
 That is, you create a WebVTT file.
 Note, however, that this file must be separate from any WebVTT caption file that you may also be using; you cannot combine captions and chapters into one WebVTT file.

 You can use the following sample as an example of the format you use to create a WebVTT file with chapter navigation:

 WEBVTT Chapter 1 00:00.000 --> 01:04.364 The bicycle store behind it all.
 Chapter 2 01:04.364 --> 02:00.944 Creative Cloud.
 Chapter 3 02:00.944 --> 03:02.937 Ease of management for a working solution.
 Chapter 4 03:02.937 --> 03:35.000 Cost-efficient access to rapidly evolving technology.

 Chapter 1 is the cue identifier and is optional.
 The cue time of

 00:00:000 --> 01:04:364 specifies the start time and end time of the chapter, in 00:00:000 format.
 That last three digits are milliseconds and can be left as 000, if preferred.
 The chapter title of

 The bicycle store behind it all is the actual description of the chapter’s contents.
 The cue identifier, the starting cue time, and the chapter title all appear in a pop-up in the video player when the pointer is hovered over a visual cue point in the video’s timeline.

 Because you are using an HTML5 video viewer, ensure that the chapter file you create follows the WebVTT (Web Video Text Tracks) standard.
 The chapter filename extension is .VTT.
 You can learn more information about the WebVTT captioning standard.

 See WebVTT: The Web Video Text Tracks Format.